-- Add shrimp and broccoli (no need to defrost either one).
+- Add shrimp and broccoli.
 Return pot to a boil.
-Then reduce heat and simmer 3 minutes, just until shrimp and broccoli are warmed through.
+Then reduce heat and simmer 3-5 minutes, just until shrimp turns pink and broccoli is warmed through.
 Enjoy!

 - Meal Planning Note: This recipe is delicious and it’s tempting to eat a lot, but it’s also very rich.
 I recommend eating it as 4 small servings, with a vegetable on the side to fill out the meal.
 Cauliflower rice is a nice side dish.
 You can even serve the curry on top of the “rice”, if you like.